mainstreamer/drupal-vagrant/README.md

 >     cd /vagrant
 >     ./bootstrap-vm.sh

-That's it, now go to localhost:8888 on your host machine & enjoy :)
+That's it, now go to http://localhost:8888 on your host machine & enjoy :sunglasses:

 ===
 Note - first boot might be slow (20-30 sec ) that's drupal is warming up cache and stuff
+---
 ### File sync:
-cd into project and run:

-     composer install

 Use rsync to immediately push any changes from your host to guest